On the occasion of National Ice Cream Day...

 Snow is the the language used in England and France for, well, actual snow, which could of course be the ice base of any sort of frozen dessert in the winter.
 It also served poetically to describe shaved or crushed ice, which could be had in warmer temps if it were properly stored in an ice house, such as this one in Colonial Williamsburg.

 The Earl does not recommend the frozen cream for July, however, recalling cautionary wisdom about the habit of taking cold foods “for pleasure” in the summer heat.
-Indeed, humoral healers grappled with idea of taking spicy or hot chocolate in warmer months for much of the century.
+Indeed, humoral healers grappled with the idea of taking spicy or hot chocolate in warmer months for much of the century.
 William Hughes voiced the wisdom of the mid-century in 1672 when he noted that when pores are open, as in summer, the body needs to replenish the heat lost to perspiration, not cool itself down.
 Hot and spicy chocolate good, iced cream bad.
 Legendary French cookbook writer François Massailot also listed not hot, but cool chocolate-water among the liquors “proper for the winter season” in 1691.* Whence the Earl’s wonderfully humoral suggestion following the recipe that one drink hot chocolate after partaking in chocolate ices in the summer so as not to fall ill.

 Thus, recipes for icing cream and for mixing chocolate with milk or ice to create a more nourishing beverage or a cool treat circulated before 1700.
 Milk, cacao, and ice found themselves snuggling up to each other not long afterwards, in none other than Audiger’s La maison reglée.
-There is no recipe for chocolate ice cream in this guide to managing a kitchen staff and distilling spirits.
+There is no recipe for chocolate ice cream per se in this guide to managing a kitchen staff and distilling spirits.
 Instead, Audiger rather ingeniously opens the door to dozens of flavors of ice cream this way: first, he presents all the eaux (water) or liquor preparations, which include the recipe for drinking chocolate.
-Then he offers a brief reminder of how to make for la crème glacée followed immediately by directions for “icing” any of the aforementioned distilled waters presented in the book (261).
+Then he offers a brief reminder of how to make la crème glacée followed immediately by directions for “icing” any of the aforementioned distilled waters presented in the book (261).

 The proximity of the recipe for iced cream and that of the method for icing waters suggests that any of the waters could also be substituted for the traditional orange flower water in the frozen cream treat.
 Incidentally, Audiger learned his liquor and icing trades in Italy—à la mode d’Italie, he notes in his long title—suggesting that the Earl of Sandwich’s recipe for iced chocolate, whose origins are not documented, logically came from the land of Sicilian granita, as well.

 So, who first made and enjoyed chocolate ice cream?
 Rumor (that is to say, dozens of commercial and popular websites) has it that the first recipe appeared in Antonio Latini's The Modern Steward (Lo scalco alla moderna), published the same year as Audiger's French guide to managing a royal household, 1692.
-The discerning reader will note that although recipes for what he calls sorbetta di latte, sorbetto with mil, do appear, they are flavored with citron or pumpkin--yum!--but not chocolate.
+The discerning reader will note that although recipes for what he calls sorbetta di latte, sorbetto with milk, do appear, they are flavored with citron or pumpkin--yum!--but not chocolate.
 The precise detail of the first chocolate ice cream remains a mystery.

 What we can say is that the name by which we know the dessert today dates from at least the mid-eighteenth century.
 Again, Pierre Buc’hoz (see the last two month’s posts) provides the most comprehensive repertoire of recipes culled from his century’s obsession with chocolate.
 And it is he who provides what may be the first explicit French recipe for glace de chocolat, chocolate ices made with cream instead of water (127).
 It consists of cream, sugar, chocolate....and 4 egg yolks.
 This light and airy dessert was served frozen.